 Chisholm Trail Outdoor Museum & Big Bear Native American Museum

 Sitting right on the Chisholm Trail, Chisholm Trail Museum is another one of Cleburne’s fantastic museums; the trail used to drive cattle overland in the late 19th century.
 You’ll see a glimpse of what life was like as a cattle driver, as well as look into a working blacksmith shop, stagecoach station and what it was like to live in a teepee.
-The museum offers docent-led tours with an advanced notice.
+The museum offers docent-led tours with an advanced reservation.

 The Big Bear Native American Museum, located at the Chisholm Trail Museum, is a great museum for exploring Native American artifacts, including beautiful displays of beaded moccasins, handmade swords, ceremonial pieces and more.
-The museum does charge an admission fee, which is $5 for adults, $3 for seniors & kids.
+The admission fee for the Chisholm Trail Museum is $5 for adults, $3 for seniors & kids.

 101 Chisholm Trail Cleburne